Sovereign Harbour tel 01323 470099 VHF #17

 Telephone the Marina of 01323 470099, or check their website below:

 All normal Marina facilities are found here.
-Water and electricity (one night free) are on the pontoons, and there are good toilet and shower arrangements ashore.
+Water and electricity (£5.00 worth free)) are on the pontoons, and there are good toilet and shower arrangements ashore.
 Laundry facilities are available, and there is WiFi (£3.50 Per hour or £7.50 per day) throughout the harbour.
 Security on the pontoons is handled by CCTV and swipe card access,(collect from the harbour office once you've got your boat berthed).
 The offices are open 24 hours a day.

 Fuel is available 24 hours on a self-service basis, fill up and pay at the office.
 Holding tank pump outs can be handled at the fuel berth too..... and it's free !